monilshah23/FinTech-/Assignment_1/README.md

 # 2. Business Activities

-Being in the financial industry for more than two decades, the founders were able to identify that there are may investors who are paying hefty fees for their investments for a nominal returns.
-To solve the issue of overcharged and underserved, founders came up with Justwealth Financial Inc. Justwealth is a robo-advisory firm providing pre-built portfolios of Exchange Traded Funds (ETF) each constructed with unique needs of investors.
+Being in the financial industry for more than two decades, the founders were able to identify that there are many investors who are paying hefty fees for their investments for a nominal returns.
+To solve the issue of overcharged and underserved, founders came up with **Justwealth Financial Inc.** Justwealth is a robo-advisory firm, providing pre-built portfolios of [Exchange Traded Funds (ETF)](https://www.investopedia.com/terms/e/etf.asp), each constructed with unique needs of investors.

 With the wide range of portfolios to select from, Justwealth is a unique robo-advisor platform targeting Generation X, the biggest segment who holds around 40% of their revenues and clientele.